 Supported Brokers & Platforms

-What MimikTrader connects to today, how a connection differs from an account, and what's coming next.
+What MimikTrader connects to today and how a connection differs from an account.

 5 min read